independent school for the city

 International Symposium: Never Demolish !?

-Symposium about the pros and cons of a total demolition moratorium and what that would mean for the profession of architecture and spatial planning?
-Thursday 14 March 2024, 13:00 – 17:30, with amongst others: Peter van Assche, Wouter Deen, Sanne van Manen, Dimitri Minten, Ludwig Engel and Kristiaan Borret.
+Symposium about the pros and cons of a total demolition moratorium and what that would mean for the profession of architecture and spatial planning.
+With Peter van Assche, Michelle Provoost, Mike Emmerik, Wouter Deen, Sanne van Manen, Dimitri Minten, Ludwig Engel and Kristiaan Borret.
+Thursday 14 March 2024, 13:00 - 17:30.

 Never Demolish !?